 A Holistic View

 While marital status plays a vital role in determining car insurance rates, keep in mind that insurance companies take a holistic view of every applicant.
-While getting married is a plus, it is not going to benefit the two of you that much when other factors are present.
-These include:
+While getting married is a plus, it’s not going to discount your policy significantly if one or both of you:

-- Driving older vehicles with few safety features
+- Drive older vehicles that lack safety features

-- Living in a zip code with high accident rates.
+- Live in a zip code with high accident rates.

 Although there is not much you can do about a past accident history other than maintaining a good driving record for the future, you can save additional money on car insurance after purchasing a safer car or relocating to a zip code with fewer collisions.